 Aside from the “Mail Rail” the museum gives visitors the chance to gain an insight into some of the quirky social history behind an incredible British invention – the post.

-Celebrating the surprising and quirky history of Britain’s earliest social network, the post, The Postal Museum contains five zones, leading visitors through five centuries of world-class curiosities and providing a different view on some of the world’s most significant historical events.
+Celebrate the surprising and quirky history of Britain’s earliest social network, the post!
+The Postal Museum contains five zones, leading visitors through five centuries of world-class curiosities and providing a different view on some of the world’s most significant historical events.

 Other items on display include:

-- My favourite, the sculpture of Queen Elizabeth II used to produce the iconic image replicated more than 220 billion times on stamps.
+- The sculpture of Queen Elizabeth II.
+Used to produce the iconic image replicated more than 220 billion times on stamps.